thebaumlaboratory/PlasmoCount/README.md

 ### Requirements

 PlasmoCount is built on a Flask framework with ReactJS for front-end development.
 You will need the following three packages installed: Python, Yarn, and Node.js.
-Make sure you install all Python and Node dependencies.
+Before you start, make sure you install all Python and Node dependencies.
 You will also need to create an uploads folder and specify its path in the Flask config file.
+Finally, download the models using `git lfs pull`.

 ### Contents